onyiebaby/airbnb-clone-project/README.md

 - **Input Validation**
   All inputs from users are validated to prevent SQL injection, cross-site scripting (XSS), and other common vulnerabilities.
 This helps maintain the integrity of the system.

+## CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of testing, building, and deploying the project.
+CI ensures that new code changes are automatically tested and integrated smoothly, while CD automates deployment so updates reach users quickly and reliably.

+For this project, tools such as **GitHub Actions** (for automated testing and workflows), **Docker** (for containerization and consistent environments), and **Heroku/AWS** (for deployment) can be used.
+Implementing CI/CD improves code quality, reduces bugs, and ensures faster, more reliable releases.